a4s-ufpb/EducAPI/README.md

     a4sufpb@a4sufpb:~$ git clone https://github.com/a4s-ufpb/EducAPI.git

+## :gear: Configuring the project

-Access the cloned repository through the IDE of your choice and change the `spring.profiles.active` variable in the` EducAPI/src/main/resources/application.properties` file to` dev` or` test`.
+Access the cloned repository through the IDE of your choice and change the `spring.profiles.active` variable in the `EducAPI/src/main/resources/application.properties` file to `dev` or `test`

+You should be able to choose between `dev`, `test` and `prod` profiles on enviroment variables configurations of the API

+Intellij:

+Copy variables and values, paste to "Environment variables:" in configuration application(main) splitting by ";"

+	EDUCAPI_VERSION=1.0.5;PROFILE_ACTIVE=test;TOKEN_KEY=educapi-dev

+VSCode:

-Create a `.env` file in the project's root directory, to set the environment variables used in the API, and fill this file with the following content:
+1º Create a folder `.vscode` in the project's root directory, then create a file `launch.json` inside of it.

+2º Open `launch.json` and add a field `"env":` below the last field line of `"configurations":`

+> NOTE: Format is <"variable": "value">

+	"env": {
+                "EDUCAPI_VERSION": "1.0.5",
+                "PROFILE_ACTIVE": "dev",
+                "TOKEN_KEY": "educapi-dev"}

+You can also add or remove configs depending of the data base system of your choice.

 PostgreSQL(dev):